severmanolescu/Crypto-Bot-Ecosystem/README.md

 # Telegram Bots Documentation
 ### Overview

-This document provides an overview of the Telegram bots running on the Raspberry Pi 4, their features, and planned improvements.
+This document overviews the Telegram bots running on the Raspberry Pi 4, their features, and planned improvements.

 ### Current Bots

-The project include 4 bots:
+The project includes 4 bots:

 + **Crypto News Bot**
 	+ Articles search: